sumanth-08/E-Comm/readme.md

 ALTER USER <username> WITH SUPERUSER;
 ```

-6. Run `node index.ts` or `npx nodemon` in the root directory to start.
+6. Run `npm run dev` or `npx nodemon` in the root directory to start.

 7. Register the user with  `/api/auth/signup` endpoint.